 Most visas and permits consist of passport stamps, so that immigration authorities can easily check that you have the necessary authorisation when you enter or leave the country.
 There are costs associated with the various visas and permits, but in the case of foreign workers these are normally met by your employer.
 Note that the prices quoted below should be taken as a guide only, as they’re subject to change, as are the conditions and requirements; the relevant state’s embassy or consulate can provide you with the current information.

-Valid for three or six months, these are obtained from Kuwaiti embassies and consulates or via a Kuwaiti sponsor, who will apply to the Ministry of the Interior in Kuwait.
+Valid for three or six months, these are obtained from Kuwaiti embassies and consulates abroad, on arrival in Kuwait, or via a Kuwaiti sponsor, who will apply to the Ministry of the Interior in Kuwait.
 Hotels also arrange visas for their guests (see above).
-A three-month visa costs around $45 (£30), a six-month visa around $72 (£48).
 Multiple entry visas may be issued upon application to Kuwaiti embassies and consulates; these are usually granted for the purpose of repeat business trips.
-They cost around $100 (£66) for six months, $110 (£75) for a year, $150 (£100) for two years and $120 (£180) for five years.

 If you’re going to work in Kuwait, you need a residence visa.
 First, you must obtain an NOC, which is provided by the Ministry of Social Affairs and Labour following application by your sponsor.
 If making arrangements prior to entry, your next step is to submit the NOC to the Ministry of the Interior.
 If you arrive on a visitor visa (see above), your sponsor will apply for an NOC and on receipt of this will apply directly to the Ministry of the Interior for your residence visa.
 When you receive approval for the visa, you must leave the country and return, with your NOC (although this requirement is sometimes waived); your residence visa will be issued shortly afterwards.
 A medical examination is required, including an HIV/AIDS test.
 Once you’ve obtained your a residence visa, you will be issued with a ‘Civil ID’ card, which must be carried at all times.
 As in the other Gulf states, your sponsor normally takes care of these administrative matters, leaving you simply to follow instructions.